O-X-L/ansible-opnsense/docs/source/modules/ipsec.rst

 Usage
 *****

-To apply changes to the keys, you need to set 'reload: true' on each call or use the :ref:`ansibleguy.opnsense.reload <modules_reload>` module to apply it once you finished modifying all entries!
+To apply changes to the keys, you need to set 'reload: true' on each call or use the :ref:`oxlorg.opnsense.reload <modules_reload>` module to apply it once you finished modifying all entries!

 As far as I can tell - the IPSec service gets restarted one you do so - be aware of that.